indrekots/indrekots.github.io/_posts/articles/2020-02-15-java-14-records.md

 If you need to edit a record, you need to create a new one.

 {: .notice}
-📖You can read more about value objects and DDD form the book that started it all: [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://amzn.to/320l3Z5 "Domain-Driven Design: Tackling Complexity in the Heart of Software")
+📖 You can read more about value objects and DDD form the book that started it all: [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://amzn.to/320l3Z5 "Domain-Driven Design: Tackling Complexity in the Heart of Software")

 ## Static methods